-PENALTY: A batter is out on appeal when the batter enters the batter's box with an illegal bat or is discovered having used an illegal bat.
+PENALTY: A batter is out on appeal when the batter enters the batter's box with an illegal bat or is discovered having an illegal bat.
+The manager of the opposing team may appeal to an umpire.
 If the infraction is discovered before the next pitch following the turn at bat of the player who used an illegal bat, the defense may take the penalty or the result of the play.
 An illegal bat must be removed from the game.

-1.12 - Uniform
+1.12 Uniform